luanpotter/shattered-wilds/docs/arcane.md

 #### Conjure Water

-The Caster conjures 1L of pure water in an unoccupied space within 1m of them.
+The Caster conjures 1L of pure water in an unoccupied space.

 **N.B.**: with no other mineral/electrolyte intake, drinking exclusively pure water can start to cause side effects after a few days.